iclr-blogposts/2025/_posts/2025-04-28-risks-private-evals.md

 ---
 layout: distill
 title: "Peeking Behind Closed Doors: Risks of LLM Evaluation by Private Data Curators"
-description: A critical examination of the risks and challenges posed by private evaluations in the LLM landscape, highlighting financial incentives, conflicts of interest, and evaluation biases.
+description: A critical examination of the risks and challenges posed by private evaluators (for example ScaleAI) in the LLM landscape, highlighting financial incentives, conflicts of interest, and prevalence of evaluation biases even when acting in good faith.
 date: 2024-11-22
 authors:
   - name: Hritik Bansal*